hatch-sh/hatch/README.md

 TODO

-## Develop on easyaws
+## Develop on hatch

-    git clone git@github.com:mads-hartmann/easyaws.git && cd easyaws
+    git clone git@github.com:mads-hartmann/hatch.git && cd hatch
     make setup
-    .venv/bin/easyaws api deploy examples/api
+    .venv/bin/hatch api deploy examples/api
-    .venv/bin/easyaws website deploy examples/website
+    .venv/bin/hatch website deploy examples/website

 ## Project Overview

-The general approach is that each kind of service has it's own file in `./easyaws/services` where we have a model of the service.
-E.g. for the HTTP API we have `./easyaws/services/api.py` which contains an `Api` class that represents our model of a HTTP API.
+The general approach is that each kind of service has it's own file in `./hatch/services` where we have a model of the service.
+E.g. for the HTTP API we have `./hatch/services/api.py` which contains an `Api` class that represents our model of a HTTP API.

 This modal can then be used for two things.
 Firstly it is used to figure out